BeerOnBeard/coffee-shop-order-system/README.md

 This project is meant for learning event-driven architecture using MassTransit.

+The CoffeeShop is the front-of-house POS system where orders for coffee and/or bakery items are submitted.
+The Barista will fulfill orders for coffees.
+The Bakery will fulfill orders for bakery items.
+It's up to the CoffeeShop domain to coordinate the Barista and Bakery domains to successfully fulfill an order.

 ## Basics

 **Web** projects are meant for dumb interfaces that communicate to smart **APIs**.